rafaxplayer/solido/readme.txt

 = Does this theme support any plugins? =

-solido includes support for Infinite Scroll in Jetpack.
+Solido includes support for Infinite Scroll in Jetpack.

+The galleries use lightbox technology for their correct operation when creating them, you must establish "link to" as the media file.

 == Changelog ==